madeofpendletonwool/PinePods/README.md

  ### To be added after version 1

  - [ ] Allow local downloads to just download the mp3 files direct
+ - [ ] Second bar can sometimes lag a bit.
+Need to optimize
  - [ ] No retention on guest user.
 Once logged out it should delete everything
  - [ ] Customize login screen
+ - [ ] Add highlight to indicate which page you're on
  - [ ] Add Itunes podcast API
  - [ ] GUI Wrapper for App
      - [ ] Server Hosting and client Interaction - Client interaction works via API with mariadb which is hosted on server side